mitodl/pylti/docs/source/flask.rst

         return "Session request"

-Some pages in your application may be applicable only to administrators.
+Often time in LTI Producer some page may be applicable only to administrators.
 To protect those pages you can use *role* attribute.

 .. code-block:: python